 RENT / DEPOSIT PAYMENTS

-Your first rent payment should include the deposit, usually equivalent to six weeks rent.
+Your first rent payment should include the deposit, usually equivalent to Five weeks rent per Tenancy (Six weeks for rent over £50,000 per annum).
 This must be received in Cleared Funds in order for the Tenancy to commence.
 Napier Watt is a member of the Government backed Deposit Protection Scheme (DPS) and will pay over the deposit in accordance with their terms (a copy of which will be provided to you along with the Tenancy Agreement).
 Please be aware, we only accept payment of the initial monies by the following methods;

 - Direct Transfer (BACS)